apache/spark/docs/sql-ref-functions-udf-aggregate.md

 ---
 layout: global
-title: User Defined Aggregate Functions (UDAF)
+title: User Defined Aggregate Functions (UDAFs)
-displayTitle: User Defined Aggregate Functions (UDAF)
+displayTitle: User Defined Aggregate Functions (UDAFs)
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with